-The other information comprises the information included in the annual report other than the financial statements and our auditor's report thereon.
+The other information comprises Corporate information, Report of the Directors, Statement of Corporate Governance, Statement of directors' responsibilities, which we obtained prior to the date of this auditor's report, and the rest of the other information in the Annual Report which is expected to be made available to us after that date, but does not include the financial statements and our auditor's report thereon.
 The directors are responsible for the other information.
-Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not and will not express any form of assurance conclusion thereon.